gcallah/work/chaps/bacon.md

 his first axiom of the transformation of bodies.

-His second axiom "penetrat\[es\] into the secret recesses of things," to quote Carolyn Merchant.[^25] Nature consists of simple and compound natures, both of which are eminently observable, but also of what he calls latent processes and structures.
+His second axiom "penetrat\[es\] into the secret recesses of things," to quote Carolyn Merchant.[^26] Nature consists of simple and compound natures, both of which are eminently observable, but also of what Bacon calls latent processes and structures.
 Beneath the physical attributes that we perceive are hidden motions of unobservable elementary particles, of which the simple natures are merely epiphenomenal.
 Rather